OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/guides/user-quickstart-guide.md

 ## How to run a Tool

 A good start are the example pipelines (select **File** > **Open example file** within {term}`TOPPAS`).

-Read the documentation of the tools see [TOPP tutorial](../../tutorials/TOPP/TOPP-tutorial.md), [TOPP documentation](../../topp-and-utils/topp-and-utils.md) and the one of ([TOPPAS tutorial](../../tutorials/TOPPAS/TOPPAS-tutorial.md)).

 Alternatively, use the command line and call tools directly.
 In this case, you'll probably want to use some type of shell script for automation.